David Cudd, Ed.D

 serves on the faculty at Converse College.
 He spends his spare time as a portrait artist and coffee roaster.

 Greg Sundt has served with the Music Department at NGU since 2007.
 He holds degrees from Wayne State University and Ohio State University.
 He has taught privately for over 40 years and served previously on the faculty of Hillsdale College, where he taught brass lessons and brass methods and conducted the college brass and wind ensembles.
-He has conducted choirs and orchestras in churches and business conferences and has performed in ensembles, including the Upstate Brass Quintet and the Columbus Symphony Orchestra.
+He has conducted choirs and orchestras in churches and business conferences and has performed in ensembles, including the Upstate Brass Quintet, Columbus Symphony Orchestra, Dayton Philharmonic, and Palmetto Posaunen.
 Sundt lives in Greer, S.C., with his wife Marcia and their children.